Pushwoosh/infra/README.md

 # Libraries

-All databases and brokers libraries have similar design: each library has `NewContainer` function that creates a container that holds names connections to the database.
+All databases and brokers libraries have similar design: each library has `NewContainer` function that creates a container that holds named connections to the database.

 To create a new connection, call `Connect` method.
 To fetch a connection, call `Get` method.